 - A lack of investment in training

-The kind of skills in demand can differ from place to place.
-One area might need skilled hairdressers and horticulturists, while another may have a shortage of doctors and childcare workers.
+The skills that are in demand can differ from place to place.
+One area might need skilled hairdressers, while another might have a shortage of doctors.

-Having skills in demand can be useful for job seekers because:
+Having skills that are in demand can be useful for job seekers because: